-Note: In consultation with the student's advisor, appropriate languages of study will be determined (e.g. Latin American literature students may be encouraged to study Portuguese; students of Early Modern literature may be encouraged to study Italian, etc.)
+Note: In consultation with the student's advisor, appropriate languages of study will be determined (e.g. Latin American literature students will be encouraged to study Portuguese; students of Early Modern literature may be encouraged to study Italian, etc.)

-- c) if area of specialization is Medieval or Early Modern (including Colonial Latin America), then also demonstrating reading knowledge of Latin; - 4. passing a Breadth exam that covers either three periods in one region or two periods and two regions and a Core List of readings common to all students; - 5. passing a Qualifying exam on an approved topic (examples include: carnival, gender, portraiture, genocide).
+c) if area of specialization is Medieval or Early Modern (including Colonial Latin America), then also demonstrating reading knowledge of Latin;

+- 4. passing a Breadth exam that covers either three periods in one region or two periods and two regions and a Core List of readings common to all students; - 5. passing a Qualifying exam on an approved topic (examples include: redefinitions of intimacy in literature about immigration; racialized constructions of masculinity in the Caribbean; the Real in French film and literature; France in the contemporary narrative imaginary).
 The exam includes three general approaches that focus on literature, theory, and a cognate discipline (e.g. history, sociology, art, film, etc.); - 6. successfully defending a dissertation prospectus; - 7. completing and defending satisfactorily a dissertation; - 8. satisfying the requirements of the Graduate School as stated in the Graduate Bulletin.